-On this PUC CALS Charter Middle School day, the student will take an English, math, history, and science class.
-In addition to the four traditional content courses, all students will take an art class and physical education.
-In these classes a visitor will see the same rigor in instruction.
-Reading (Guided Reading): Students have just finished their Do Now exercise to review Greek and Latin roots and affixes and take out their reader's notebooks to get ready for today's lesson, which is aimed at creating original thesis statements about a text and supporting the thesis with evidence from the text.
+On this PUC Lakeview Charter High School day, the student will take an english, math, history, and science class.
+In addition to the four traditional content courses, students have the option of taking Art, Dance, or Music.
+Spanish is also offered to the students at LCHS.

+Students have just finished their Do Now exercise to review Greek and Latin roots and affixes and take out their reader's notebooks to get ready for today's lesson, which is aimed at creating original thesis statements about a text and supporting the thesis with evidence from the text.
 The teacher gathers a group of students who read almost at grade level to briefly summarize the previous chapter of Elie Wiesel's Night, which they read the day before, and make a prediction with their partner.
 She asks them to take "stop and jot" notes as well as to use a graphic organizer to capture quotes that are a reflection of Eliezer's changing attitude toward his family and the Nazis.
 She pauses the group when she notices some confusion and asks them to make a claim about how the narrator's attitude is changing, and to defend their claim with evidence.